Tadashi-Hikari/Sapphire-Assistant-Framework/README.md

 # The Sapphire Assistant Framework
-IF you are looking for an Android assistant that is easy to use, flexible, and respects your privacy then look no further.
+If you are looking for an Android assistant that is easy to use, flexible, and respects your privacy then look no further.

 The Sapphire Framework is a data aggregation and processing framework for Android that allows users and developers to refine, customize, or develop a mobile assistant tailored to their needs.